-In addition to the reading and writing assignments designated on the course schedule, students are expected to complete any in-class assignments, such as pre-writing activities, in-class drafting, grammar exercises, quizzes, peer reviews, and oral presentations.
-Students are required to produce products that will be peer-reviewed and/or commented on by the instructor, to revise those products based upon those comments, to correct grammatical and syntactical errors, and to turn in final products that will be evaluated for a final grade.
+Projects: Students are required to complete four (4) major writing projects that include a number of exercises that are a part of "writing as a process."
+That is, in addition to the reading and writing assignments designated on the course schedule, students are expected to complete any in-class assignments (e.g. pre-writing activities, in-class drafting, grammar exercises) and to participate in peerreviews, group work, and oral presentations.
+Students are required to compose drafts that will be peerreviewed and/or commented on by the instructor, to revise those drafts based upon those comments, to correct grammatical and syntactical errors, and to submit final products that will be evaluated.

-- All oral outlines or written drafts must be done in order for students to have a final product graded. - No "recycled" essays or presentations-essays or presentations prepared in other classes, in other sections of this course, at other institutions, or in Learning Communities-are permitted unless and until the instructor(s) provide(s) consent. - Revising means that students will not only correct grammatical and usage errors, but they will develop their projects by adding more examples, removing poor examples, or unnecessary information, or the student might supply a more focused thesis, clearer topic sentences, or better organization.
-In the case of oral presentations, students are expected to receive feedback and show improvement of their communication skills in the next presentation. - All written products must be typed or word-processed.
-Students using a Macintosh computer should save their work as a "Word 95/6.0" document to ensure computer lab compatibility. - All oral products must be digitally recorded and submitted to ANGEL. - Students will use discipline-specific formatting that is determined by assignment and/or a student's major in consultation with the instructor.
-Technical Communication Today and A Pocket Style Manual provide guidelines. - TurnItIn: This is web-based anti-plagiarism software that all students must incorporate into their submission process for all written products. - Working outlines/drafts that are composed prior to final product submission must include all necessary and appropriate citations for source material. - Required work that is not submitted to the appropriate drop box in ANGEL or TurnItIn will not be accepted for grading.
-The instructor will evaluate the report generated by the system to determine if there are any plagiarism infractions. - Students should save all digital receipts generated by TurnItIn to verify that assignments were submitted on time.
+• All drafts must be done in order for students to have a final draft graded.

+• No "recycled" essays-essays written in other classes, in other sections of this course, at other institutions, or in Learning Communities--are permitted unless and until the instructor(s) provide(s) consent.

+• Revising means that students will not only change the grammatical and usage errors, but they will develop their paper by adding more examples, removing poor examples, or unnecessary sentences, or the student might supply a more focused thesis, clearer topic sentences, or better organization throughout the assigned piece of writing.

+• All final drafts must be typed or word-processed.
+Students using a Macintosh computer should save their work as a "Word 95/6.0" document to ensure computer lab compatibility.

+• Students will use MLA or APA formatting, and the format will be determined by assignment.
+Writing Today, A Pocket Style Manual, and MyCompLab provide both MLA and APA guidelines.

+• TurnItIn: This is web-based anti-plagiarism software that all students must incorporate into their submission process for all essays.

+• Working drafts (all drafts that are composed prior to final essay submission) must include all necessary and appropriate citations for source material.

+• Work that is not submitted to TurnItIn will not be accepted for grading.
+The instructor will evaluate the report generated by the software to determine if there are any plagiarism infractions.

-- MyTechCommLab (MTCL) for ENGL 2311: This is web-based system where students will complete grammar, mechanics, usage, citation exercises, and any other activities deemed appropriate by the instructor.
-All MCL exercises must be completed in order to meet the requirements for passing this course. - Students will complete a Pre-Test (a "Comprehensive Grammar Diagnostic"), and at the end of the semester, students will take a Post-Test (another "Comprehensive Grammar Diagnostic") that will assess students' progress in learning grammar, mechanics, usage, and citations. - Exams: Because the emphasis of this course is placed on the production of a number of pieces of writing or oral presentations that demonstrates written or oral effectiveness, there will be no "exams" in the traditional sense.
-However, there is a required final exam/oral presentation, and instructors may use pop quizzes to evaluate students' progress. - The Writing Center: All students must attend the Writing Center (Cowart Hall, 2nd floor) at least TWICE during the semester, for a minimum of 30 minutes, to seek writing consultation on one of the assigned projects in this course.
-Students will receive credit once they have submitted a Writing Center attendance form to the instructor.
+• MyCompLab (MCL): This is web-based software where students will complete grammar, mechanics, usage, citation exercises, and any other activities deemed appropriate by the instructor.
+All MCL exercises must be completed in order to meet the requirements for passing this course.

+• Students will complete a Pre-Test (a "Comprehensive Grammar Diagnostic"), and at the end of the semester, students will take a Post-Test (another "Comprehensive Grammar Diagnostic") that will assess students' progress in learning grammar, mechanics, usage, and citations.

+• Exams: Because the emphasis of this course is placed on the production of a number of pieces of writing that demonstrates writing effectiveness, there will be no "exams" in the traditional sense.
+However, there is a required final exam/oral presentation, and instructors may use pop quizzes to evaluate students' progress.

+• The Writing Center: All students must attend the Writing Center (Cowart Hall, 2nd floor) at least TWICE during the semester, for a minimum of 30 minutes, to seek writing consultation on one of the assigned writings in this course.
+Students will receive credit once they have submitted a "writing center" attendance form to the instructor.

-Evaluation: The most important consideration for all projects is content; however, grammar, usage, and mechanics are also important because 1) a person's literacy is often judged according to the number of distracting errors that appear in writing or are heard orally, and 2) if there are too many grammatical, mechanical, or usage errors, s/he will fail to communicate effectively.
+Evaluation: The most important consideration for all essays is content; however, grammar and usage are also important because 1) a person's literacy is often judged according to the number of distracting sentence errors that appear in writing, and 2) if writers have too many grammatical, mechanical, or usage errors, they will fail to communicate effectively.
 Therefore, students will work on proofreading and editing skills.
-Errors will affect final project grades.
+Errors will affect final paper grades.